raghavsharma098/Tourism-Fintech-Project/README.md

   Organize and save your trips based on budget, preferences, and travel dates.

 - **💳 Secure Payment Gateway**
-  Seamless integration with MetaMask for secure payments and bookings.
+  Seamless integration with Stripe for secure payments and bookings.

 - **🤖 Chatbot Assistance**
   24/7 chatbot support to answer all travel-related queries.